 Our study environment

 Our specialist facilities are among the very best anywhere in the UK.
 Located on the picturesque and historic St Luke’s Campus, we have purpose-built teaching and research laboratories for sport and exercise physiology, biomechanics, health and performance psychology and qualitative research.

 These state-of-the-art facilities ensure we provide the very best opportunities to not only develop a deep understanding of the very latest studies, but also develop the next generation of globally-crucial research.

 Our expert staff work with individual sports performers, sports teams and squads, as well as individuals in the local community.
 Within the field of sports biomechanics we undertake technique and gait analysis, to identify possible causes of injury occurrence and the effects of footwear and shoe inserts.
 Sport and exercise physiology work includes testing of endurance, lactate, strength and lung function as well as dietary analysis.
 Sport, exercise and health psychology services include performance profiling and planning, goal setting, concentration skills and team building.

 The University of Exeter is one of the UK’s top sporting universities, consistently top 15 in BUCS championships.
-Sports scholarships are available to support talented individuals in their chosen sport while they study.
+Sports scholarships (Hidden) are available to support talented individuals in their chosen sport while they study.

 Working to improve public health

 The University of Exeter recognises the global importance of scientific research.
 An investment of £230 million investment in science, engineering and medicine supports five themes of interdisciplinary research tackling some of the biggest global problems of the 21st century.
 Our researchers play a central role in one of these themes: Translational medicine, personalised healthcare and public health.